symfony-si/symfony-docs-sl/cookbook/security/voters.rst

 How to implement your own Voter to blacklist IP Addresses
 =========================================================

-The Symfony2 security component provides several layers to authorize users.
+The Symfony2 Security component provides several layers to authorize users.
-One of the layers is called a `voter`.
-A voter is a dedicated class that checks if the user has the rights to be connected to the application.
+One of the layers is called a "voter".
+A voter is a dedicated class that checks if the user has the rights to connect to the application or access a specific resource/URL.
 For instance, Symfony2 provides a layer that checks if the user is fully authorized or if it has some expected roles.

 It is sometimes useful to create a custom voter to handle a specific case not handled by the framework.
 In this section, you'll learn how to create a voter